-But ultimately, a student pilot must decide whether to buy or not buy an iPad.
-My suggestion is to get your iPad immediately after you get your solo flight.
+But ultimately, a student pilot must decide whether or not to buy an iPad.
+I suggest getting your iPad immediately after you get your solo flight.

 Why do I believe every student pilot must have an iPad?

-The days of carrying a map to navigate and fly the airplane are long gone.
+The days of carrying a map to navigate and fly an airplane are long gone.